romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 ## Setting Up Libraries

-First we need to install `mediapipe` package.
+First, we need to install `mediapipe` package.

     !pip install mediapipe

-Also install `pytorch3d`.
+Also, install `pytorch3d`.
 We will use PyTorch3D for a fun visualization!

     # install pytorch3d
     import sys